 In case you don’t know what this is, let me explain.
-Most of the tourists come to the island for this big party-festival that takes place once a month and it awaits around 30.000 party people every time!
+Most tourists come to the island for this big party-festival that takes place once a month and it attracts around 30,000 party people every time!

 The Full Moon Party in Koh Phangan is hosted on Haad Rin Beach and the popular activities at the party include drinking (of course!), painting yourself in UV paint and dancing around until the sun rises!